 - if an international applicant was able to proceed directly from the IGOE Exam to the OEBC Exam & OSCE, successful IGOEE results from Touchstone Institute.

 - Canadian criminal records check including vulnerable sector search, as well as criminal record checks from every other jurisdiction of residence during the past five years.
+Criminal record checks must be dated within 6 months prior to registration date.

 - OEBC Exam & OSCE (national optometry exam) results.